With all the commotion that is going on in the investment world as of late, many of you have asked for a Trading 212 review.

 What Is Trading 212?

-Trading 212 is a London-based fintech company that was created to democratise the financial markets.
+Trading 212 is a London-based fintech company that started out with the goal to democratise the financial markets.

-In other words, they wanted to make it easier for people like me and you to make some money.
+In other words, they wanted to make investing more accessible for people like me and you.

 They were able to do this by providing a zero-commission stock trading service, the first of its kind in Europe.